 “Please like and subscribe and leave a comment below.”
 This call to action will be a familiar refrain to anyone who has spent any time on YouTube.
-For social media influencers, engagement is everything.
+For social media influencers, a client engagement strategy is everything.
 After all, if you don’t engage, how can you influence?
 Retweets, shares, likes, comments, followers and subscribers – depending on the platform – are common mechanisms for expressing appreciation and approval of content.
 Crucially, they enable evaluation of social media performance to determine which influencers and posts are monetized.

 In “real life”, sell-side research desks must also provide relevant, value-rich research content to their target client audiences.
 But without the direct, immediate feedback of social media, measuring client interest and engagement is more challenging.
 So, how do you ensure your client interactions have value?

 Regulatory change has driven a fundamental shift in the sell-side’s working dynamic with the buy-side.
 Since the implementation of MiFID II, buy-side firms have reduced their reliance on sell-side institutions for a range of value-add services, including research, which has suffered from margin compression and declining commission pools.
 With interactions now generating less revenue, sales desks have to be more judicious about which interactions to pursue.